marcopetri98/Santorini_JavaGame_INGSW/README.md

 ### Software requirements
 The first thing to do to install Santorini software is to install java 14 version, it is downloadable from oracle website (https://www.oracle.com/java/technologies/javase-jdk14-downloads.html), no other software is needed to run the application.
+The project uses maven to deploy, build and test with JUnit, this is the reason why these two components for java must be installed in your computer before deploying or testing the application.

 ### Documentation
 Documentation for this software comes with this file readme and two different UML file that can be found in the following unordered list, one of this UML files is a general representation about the structure of the program and the other is the definitive UML containing every elements of the application (apart some utility objects used by a lot of class of the software, them are not present because it would generate disorder with a huge number of arrows).